Get started with Integrated apps

-The Microsoft 365 admin center gives you the flexibility to deploy single store apps, custom business line of apps and Microsoft 365 partner apps from a single location.
-The location can be accessed in the Microsoft Admin center settings, in Integrated apps.
+Integrated Apps gives you the flexibility to deploy and manage single store apps, bundled apps, and a custom business line of apps from a single location.
+These apps can be built by Microsoft or by our 3P Microsoft 365 partners.
 The ability to find, test, and fully deploy purchased and licensed apps by Microsoft partners from the Integrated apps portal provides the convenience and benefits your organization requires to keep business services updated regularly and running efficiently.

 - SAML gallery apps that are linked with Office add-ins.